-Update 2016: All kit and adjustments mentioned above are available during the extended hours and are the same as during core hours.
+Update 2016: All kit and adjustments as mentioned above have been available during the extended hours.
 No staff have been forced to work these extra hours.

-Update 2017: Provision of kit and adjustments remains as above.
+Update 2017: All kit and adjustments are available during all opening hours and staff work these extra hours voluntarily.

-- 9. Is there evidence (or an expectation) of higher or lower uptake by any equality group(s)?
+9. Is there evidence (or an expectation) of higher or lower uptake by any equality group(s)?
 If so, give details of the differences and the reasons for these (if known)?
-We might expect a higher uptake in use of the new hours by those with child care responsibilities during the day.
-There could be a potentially lower uptake of disabled staff or staff with caring responsibilities, from volunteering to work the additional hours, but this will be addressed by offers of extra hours at other times during the day, at no detrimental pay rate and no member of staff will be forced to work the additional hours Update 2016: No evidence found as statistics on individual PCs are not collected.
-Update 2017: As above - 10.
-Is any equality group excluded from participating in or accessing the service or functions?
+We might expect a higher uptake in use of the new hours by those with child care responsibilities during weekdays.
+There could be a potentially lower uptake of disabled staff or staff with caring responsibilities, from volunteering to work the additional hours, but this will be addressed by offers of extra hours at other times during the day, at no detrimental pay rate and no member of staff will be forced to work the additional hours

+Update 2016: No evidence found as statistics on individual PCs are not collected, but the policy statement above remains in place.

+Update 2017: As above

+10. Is any equality group excluded from participating in or accessing the service or functions?
 If so, why?